 - Sweet Potatoes with Tomatoes, Onions and Beans is a combination that is enjoyable both hot and cold.
-Sauté 1 chopped onion, 2 chopped garlic cloves, 2 diced tomatoes, and 2 diced sweet potatoes with 3 tbsp cilantro (optional) and 1 tbsp paprika.
-Add some beans (I like pinto and black the best so far), and voila: a delicious stand-alone meal, or as a filling with some salsa and avocado in a burrito (I am a fan of Ezekiel 4:9 sprouted whole-grain tortillas.).
-A few cold spoonfuls makes a yummy topping on a garden salad too.
+Sauté 1 chopped onion, 2 chopped garlic cloves, 2 diced tomatoes, and 2 diced sweet potatoes with 3 tbsp Cilantro and 1 tbsp paprika.
+Cook some beans (I throw a bag full of beans in my Instant Pot, cover it with water, and press the “Beans” button.); I like pinto and black the best.
+Mix it all together and voila: a delicious stand-alone meal, or a great filling in a burrito (I am a fan of Ezekiel 4:9 sprouted whole-grain tortillas.).
+Sometimes I use a few cold spoonfools on a salad as a replacement for salad dressing.

 - Corn and Quinoa Salad is a savory cold salad with poblano peppers.
 I’m not normally a big fan of corn nor poblano peppers, but the combination of ingredients in this dish is delightful.
 Yep, delightful is the most appropriate word for this dish.

 - Vegetarian Red Beans and Rice uses a recipe that is New Orleans style (thanks to Haitian immigrants for introducing it).
 It’s quite good, but for variety, next time I am going to try this North Indian recipe for rajmal and chawal or this Latin recipe for arroz con habichuelas.